randyjohnston/plugin-salesforce-crm-integration/README.md

 ## Salesforce Connected App

-Create a [Salesforce Connected App](https://help.salesforce.com/articleView?id=sf.connected_app_create_basics.htm) under Salesforce Setup > App Maanger > New Connected App with at least `Access and manage your data (api)` OAuth scope.
+Create a [Salesforce Connected App](https://help.salesforce.com/articleView?id=sf.connected_app_create_basics.htm) under Salesforce Setup > App Maanger > New Connected App with at least `Access and manage your data (api)` and `Perform requests on your behalf at any time (refresh_token, offline_access)` OAuth scope.
 The Callback URL will be configured later after the Twilio Function has been deployed.

 <img width="840px" src="screenshots/salesforce-connected-app.png"/>